fahimWad/cs188-hci/README.md

 ## Interaction Flow 1
 Our first interaction flow is making flashcards from highlighting a (preinstalled) PDF.

 Simply highlight text to initialize the front of a flashcard, and highlight more text to initialize the back of a flashcard.
-Once the flashcard is created, you can click on it to select it, and double click on it to flip it.
+Once the flashcard is created, you can click on it in the sidebar to select it, and double click on it to flip it.